javierpal/nativescript-cscreenshot/README.md

 # Nativescript Cscreenshot :camera:

-This is a plugin was created so you can take video screenshots easily and then store it as you like
+This plugin was created so you can take screenshots of views easily and then store it as you like.

 this plugin is based on enchev's NativeScript Screenshot [nativescript-screenshot](https://github.com/enchev/nativescript-screenshot) but updated for better stability and angular, vue and react compatibility (still testing vue and react)